 If you're applying to the School of Arts and Sciences, School of Engineering, or 5-year Tufts/NEC combined degree, you'll have two essays.
 One is a classic "Why Tufts?" essay with a Tufts-specific twist, and the second prompt allows you to make your choice of two options.

 For applicants to the BFA or 5-year BFA+BA/BS combined degree program, you'll also have two prompts.
-The first is, again, a classic "Why Tufts?" essay question, while the other asks you to write an artist's statement for the work you're hoping to create at Tufts.
+The first is, again, a classic "Why Tufts?" essay question, while the other asks you to to respond to one of three questions.

 Editing and revising is all part of the essay process—your papers should look like this!